llausa/coder_academy_terminal_app/help.md

         ruby shtda.rb

   7. Just follow the prompts and Enjoy!

+# Features

+  You can do the following in the app:
+  - see your current to-do list
+  - add to-do items to your current to-do list
+  - mark to-do items as complete (erasing them from your to-do list)
+  - send an email digest of your to-do list to the email address in configuration.rb
+  - see what each command does through the help section of the app
+  - exit the app
+  - PS there's an easter egg (Chuck Norris would be proud)

+# Dependencies

+  Dependencies for this app are all stored in the GEMFILE inside the /src directory.

+  You can just cd into that directory and run the comman 'bundle install'.
+See above for more instructions.

+  As the project is written in Ruby, we assume you have ruby installed on your machine.

+# How to use the APP

   The App works best when you have it open and running in a Terminal Tab.
   The target market for this app is Software Developers so all that they need to do to keep track of to-do items is open an additional tab in their Terminal apps, run the app and leave it running until the end of their workday.